stoeps13/connections-doc/source/connectors/enduser/c_files_windows_upload_over.md

 Upload files from your desktop to the Files application, where you can make them public, keep them private or share them with people or communities you specify.
 You can upload a file directly to a community so that all members of the community can access the file.
 You can also upload to an activity to make it available to activity members or to a wiki to make it available to wiki members.

+!!! note
-**Note:** If you get an error when you upload PDF files, check with your administrator.
+    If you get an error when you upload PDF files, check with your administrator.
 If Connections is running in a Tivoli Access Manager or Tivoli Access Manager and SPNEGO security environment, the administrator must make sure that the parameter suppress-dynurl-parsing-of-posts is set to yes on the TAM server to allow for the proper uploading of PDF documents.

 -   **[Uploading a file to the Files application](../../connectors/enduser/t_files_windows_upload.md)**
 Add files to the Files application so that you can store them or share them with others.